hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-documentcomposition-intro.md

 ### Profile specific implementation guidance

-<p class="stu-note">Composition, DocumentReference, and DiagnosticReport resources support support the exchange of clinical notes.
+<p class="stu-note">Composition, DocumentReference, DiagnosticReport, and List resources support support the exchange of clinical notes.
 Specific feedback is sought on resource selection to form agreement on the clinical notes that SHOULD be exposed via Composition.</p>

 <p class="stu-note">Specific feedback is sought on the set of clinical notes and associated codes to be supported in Australia.</p>